Interview with Don Sutherland. Two

 DE: Of course.
 Yes.

 DS: And so, in the wintertime I would be working chop, chopping the hedges down, keeping them in track, digging out the ditches and that sort of thing.
 And in the early days it was all so run by human labour.
 We didn’t have many, many tools at all really to use.
 It was only latterly that we developed to a size where we became much more mechanised.
 So it was, it was quite tough work but we got used to it.
-I mean, I never dreamed that I would become so used to hard work.
-I just, it wasn’t in my, my training at all and so it was a completely new life for me as it was for most of them really and the thing was that this, this place where I belonged, the second place there was quite a tendency for the people there to, to have an upbringing in art and three of them or four, four altogether I think were, had already been training to get degrees in art.
+I mean, I never dreamt that I would become so used to hard work.
+I just, it wasn’t in my, my training at all and so it was a completely new life for me as it was for most of them really and the thing was that this, this place where I belonged, the second place there was quite a tendency for the people there to, to have an upbringing in art and three of them or four, four altogether I think were, had had already been training to get degrees in art.
 So, when they finished work for the day, farm work they would then go, go to their room at night and spend another few hours working at what was really their, their chosen ambition.
 So they, they were quite quick to leave when they had the opportunity to do so and that’s what they ended up doing.

 DE: And what did, what did you do in the evenings?